 Shelter from the Storm

 When Cyclone Mora hit the coastal areas of Southern Bangladesh on May 30, over 300,000 people were displaced.
-Among the hardest hit were residents of the Rohingya refugee community, including many new Muslim background believers (MBBs).
+Among the hardest hit were residents of the A primarily Muslim ethnic group, who live in the Buddhist dominated Myanmar. refugee community, including many new Muslim background believers (MBBs).
 The Muslim-majority Rohingyas originated in neighboring Myanmar.
 Enduring severe persecution in their home country, they sought shelter in bordering countries such as Bangladesh.
 In the refugee camps, a number have turned to Christ through the ministry of local Christians and have experienced even more persecution because of their decision to follow Jesus.

 The Open Doors field team in Bangladesh worked hard to distribute relief to the victims of Cyclone Mora who lost their homes in the storm, responding swiftly by extending plastic tarps for temporary shelters and financial aid for 40 families.
 But the help of Open Doors for the Rohingya believers began even before the cyclone hit.
 In addition to nurturing their fragile faith through biblical training, Open Doors provides practical aids to ensure that the new believers feel cared for by the larger body of Christ and that they remain faithful to Jesus.
 Please continue to pray for the affected believers and all the relief efforts.